 No one hopes for or expects this kind of exponential change.
 In these moments, what stands out is the extraordinary ability of people in all walks of life to adapt, make quick decisions, and ultimately flourish despite their insecurity.
 There are few values better to model for students as they look to school as a source of stability and continuity in their lives.

 This is the first in a series on formative assessment.
-Stay tuned for more posts, coming soon.
+Read the entire series in our e-book.